Revised on: November 15, 2021

 There are many topics that are legally required to be covered during the comprehensive evaluation.
 Required topics are bolded in the Topics table in WFHB 3.2.3.2.
 They're marked with an asterisk [*] within eJAS.
 It should be the goal of staff to touch upon all topics included in the PDT, leveraging a participant’s Personal Pathway Details to drive the conversation.

-Once the Navigation section is complete, WorkFirst staff finalize a PDT by marking Tool Verified as Complete and selecting save.
+Once the Navigation section is complete, WorkFirst staff finalize a PDT (marking Tool Verified as Complete and selecting save).
 See WFHB 3.2.3.8 for additional support in using the PDT Navigation section.

 Social Service Referral Option:

-If during the conversation with the participant, it’s clear an urgent or emergent issue exists, WorkFirst staff use the Customer-Driven Severity Scale to determine if an immediate offer of referral to social service staff is needed.
-This tool supports discussion by allowing the participant to make the decision on whether their issue is urgent or emergent.
-No medical verification is required to make an initial referral for assessment.
+If during the conversation with the participant, it’s clear an issue exists, the Customer-Driven Severity Scale is used to support discussion and determining, in partnership with the participant, whether their issue is urgent or emergent.
+In these circumstances, medical verification is not required to make a referral for an assessment with a Case Manager.

-While it isn’t mandatory to refer for a chemical dependency or mental health assessment if the participant is in treatment, staff should consider and offer a social service referral.
-This allows the participant to explore the situation with a WFSSS and receive additional information to develop a more effective IRP.
+While it isn’t mandatory to refer for a chemical dependency or mental health assessment if the participant is in treatment, staff should consider and offer an assessment referral.
+This allows the participant to explore the situation with their case manager and receive additional information to develop a more effective IRP.

-The PDT also supports WFSSS in completing social service assessments.
+The PDT also supports Case Managers in completing social service assessments.
 Three key PDT features support seamless assessments:

 For additional information and support in conducting social service assessments, see WFHB 5.1 & Chapter 6.

-The PDT Navigation section supports staff in discussing with the participant engagement pathway options and developing the IRP.
-WorkFirst staff review the summary of indicators, strengths, needs/interests, and referrals and work with the participant to determine what activities to engage in.
+The PDT Navigation section supports WorkFirst staff in discussing with the participant engagement pathway options and developing the IRP.
+WorkFirst staff review the summary of indicators, strengths, needs/interests, and referrals and work with the participant to determine what activities to engage in or if referral for assessment is needed.
 Refer to WFHB 3.2.1.10 for guidance on engagement pathways, and WFHB 3.3.1 for guidance on IRP development.

 Once an engagement pathway has been agreed to, WorkFirst staff indicate what activities the participant is engaging in by checking boxes under the WorkFirst Activities referred to area of the Navigation section, and documenting the discussion in the free form text field.

-WorkFirst Staff must do an annual update of a participant’s comprehensive evaluation and social service assessment. eJAS notifies staff when mandatory screenings are required (annual family violence and family planning screenings).
-If it has been over a year since a PDT was completed at the time of these annual screenings, staff complete a new PDT with the participant.
+Case Managers must do an annual update of a participant’s comprehensive evaluation and any needed social service assessments. eJAS notifies the Case Manager when mandatory screenings are required (annual family violence and family planning screenings).
+If it has been over a year since a PDT was completed at the time of these annual screenings, Case Managers complete a new PDT with the participant.
 The family planning and family violence screenings are accessible through the Family and Family Violence topic sections of the PDT.

-NOTE: The PDT copy over feature is only available for up to 12 months.When using the copy over feature, WorkFirst Staff need to select this option when they first enter the PDT (before hitting save). eJAS recognizes once the family violence and family planning screenings have been completed and no longer displays a notification on the Client Main Page.
+NOTE: The PDT copy over feature is only available for up to 12 months.When using the copy over feature, staff select this option when they first enter the PDT (before hitting save). eJAS recognizes once the family violence and family planning screenings have been completed and no longer displays a notification on the Client Main Page.

-For participants who had a PDT done within the last 12-months, the PDT copy over feature can be used so staff can build off the last conversation with the participant.
-Staff who use this function must review/update all topic sections with the participant and complete the Navigation section based on the conversation.
-If a PDT on file is older than 12-months, or there isn’t one on file, WorkFirst staff must complete a new PDT with the participant.
+For participants who had a PDT done within the last 12-months, the PDT copy over feature allows WorkFirst staff to build off the last conversation with the participant.
+WorkFirst staff who use this function must review/update all topic sections with the participant and complete the Navigation section based on the conversation.
+If a PDT on file is older than 12-months, or there isn’t one on file, WorkFirst staff complete a new PDT with the participant.

 WorkFirst staff offer a referral to First Steps for pregnant dependent minors (see WFHB 5.1.17).

-If the participant can’t complete the comprehensive evaluation immediately following financial intake:
+If the participant is unable to complete the comprehensive evaluation at the financial intake:

-Using the PDT to complete a social service assessment, WFSSS:
+When using the PDT to complete a social service assessment, Case Managers: